postgresml/postgresml/pgml-docs/docs/user_guides/predictions/deployments.md

 ## Rolling back to a specific algorithm
-Rolling back creates a new deploy for the model that was deployed before the current one.
-Multiple rollbacks in a row will effectively oscilate between the two most recently deployed models, making rollbacks a relatively safe operation.
+Rolling back creates a new deployment for the model that was deployed before the current one.
+Multiple rollbacks in a row will effectively oscillate between the two most recently deployed models, making rollbacks a relatively safe operation.

 === "SQL"